janverschelde/PHCpack/src/doc/source/tutorial.rst

 and operating systems are available via
 <http://www.math.uic.edu/~jan/download.html>.

-If you are frugal with disk space, it may be a good idea to download on the /tmp.
+For Windows operating systems, the executable version of phc is in the file ``phc.exe`` and is available for download in its uncompressed format.
+Using the plain version of phc on a Windows system requires the opening of a command prompt window.

+For Mac OS X and Linux versions, the executable is tarred and gzipped.
-On Linux, type in the following commands to unzip and untar the downloaded file:
+If the downloaded file is saved as ``x_phcv2_4.p.tar.gz``, then the following commands to unzip and untar the downloaded file can be typed at the command prompt:

 ::

-   gunzip lin_phcv2p.tar.gz
+   gunzip x_phcv2_4p.tar.gz
-   tar xpf lin_phcv2p.tar
+   tar xpf x_phcv2_4p.tar

-If all went well, typing /tmp/phc at the command prompt should bring up the welcome message and the screen with available options.
+If all went well, typing ``./phc`` at the command prompt should bring up the welcome message and the screen with available options.

 Input formats
 -------------